cloudties/Automation/README.md

 # Automation
 Automation from CloudTies Solutions

-Pre Requsites
+Pre Requsites for running the automation framework

+Software needed to run the autoamtion
-JDK 18
+JDK 1.8 or Above
-Maven 3.X
+Maven 3.X or Above
-Chrome/Firefox/IE installed
+Chrome/Firefox/IE Installed

-setup the path and home for Java and MAven
+Setup the Path and Home for Java and Maven (JAVA_HOME & M2)

-JAVA_HOME
-M2

-config folde has property to change
+Refer the documentation to get more idea about the framework and flow Config folder has propertues that need to be changed